Bonsai Grow Guide

 There have been volumes – no, libraries – written about the art and science of bonsai.
 We hope this little introduction will stimulate the reader to consider this amazing horticultural hobby.
 Our Bonsai Grow Guide will give information to beginners and enthusiasts alike.

-Most any kind of woody plant can be made into a bonsai specimen, but some are better than others.
+Most any kind of tree or woody plant can be made into a bonsai specimen, but some are better than others.
 Plants with relatively small leaves, flowers, and fruits are favored.
 Conifers, with their small, needle-like leaves, are especially good subjects for bonsai.
 But don’t discount rhododendrons, crab apples, various maples, elms, birches, hawthorns, willows, jasmines, plums, alders, firethorn, wisteria, and even semi-woody subshrubs like rosemary, wormwood, sage, and oregano.
 (Latin names provided below.)

 The best way to learn the art and science of bonsai is from a teacher.
 Look for a bonsai club in your area.
 Bonsai enthusiasts are only too happy to welcome newbies to their hobby.
 Check out this list here for a list of all the Florida Bonsai Clubs.